Are your Instagram hashtags not working? Top reasons and how to Fix it?

 – Every influencer, at some point 🤓

-It can be frustrating, with your Instagram hashtags not working in the Recents feed.
+It can be frustrating when your Instagram hashtags are not working in the Recent feed.
 Well, fret not – now that you are here, keep scrolling to find out – what could be wrong and how to make the best of all your hard work and hashtags on Instagram.
 Yes, hashtags are undoubtedly one of the most vital tools that add to the success of your account growth.
 They make you ‘discoverable’ on a platform of over one billion monthly active users.

-So this is us, discussing what could be causing your Instagram hashtags are not working, and telling you how you could use the coveted ‘#’ symbol more optimally!
+So this is us discussing what could be causing your Instagram hashtags to not work and telling you how you could use the coveted ‘#’ symbol more optimally!

-While Instagram has changed a lot since its launch way back when, there is one thing that has stated consistent, and largely unchanged.
-You know where we’re going with this.
+While Instagram has changed a lot since its launch, one thing has stayed consistently and largely unchanged—you know where we’re going with this.

 Hashtags.
 The good old # symbol.

-A hashtag is essentially a combination of letters and numbers (with no spaces) that is preceded by the # symbol.
-Using hashtags, is a nifty way of categorizing your content.
-For example, #fitnessfreak would indicate that the post you are using it with, has something to do with working out, eating healthy or generally keeping fit.
+A hashtag is essentially a combination of letters, phrases, and numbers (with no spaces) that is preceded by the # symbol.
+Using hashtags is a nifty way of categorizing your content.
+For example, #fitnessfreak would indicate that the post you are using it with has something to do with working out, eating healthy or generally keeping fit.

 On Instagram, users can make searches based on hashtags.
-For example, if a user types fitnessfreak on the hashtag search, a page will appear with all posts using this hashtag in their captions.
-These posts can be sorted either by popularity or by recency of posting.
+For example, if a user types fitness freak on the hashtag search, a page will appear with all posts using this hashtag in their captions.
+These posts can be sorted either by popularity or by posting timeliness.
 Hashtag pages can also be followed.

 instagram hashtag page